unnamedtiger/check/README.md

 * The plugins export a `common.Plugin` and report violations
 * The main executable `wrapper` collects all plugins with a single method call into an executable, powered by the `common` library

+Additionally, the `test` package facilitates tests of the entire system by running the plugins against real code and ensuring

+* all violations in the code files part of the testsuite are justified and therefore known
+* all justifications are found

+See [Testing](#testing) below for more.

 ## Building